 In addition, qualifying businesses must be for-profit, and non-profits are not eligible for VA loans.

-You can use the proceeds of an SBA loan for most business purposes.
-These business proceeds include:
+You can use the disbursement from an SBA loan for most business purposes.
+These include:

 - Working capital for your business